fauna-labs/hello-world-gatsby-faunadb/README.md

 ### 3. Add the GraphQL schema to the database to automatically create collections an indices

-1. Still in https://dashboard.fauna.com/, go to the GraphQL tab
+1. Still in https://dashboard.fauna.com/, go to the GraphQL tab on the left
 2. Save the following GraphQL schema to a file and upload it with the 'Import Schema' button:
 ```
 type Product {